kendryte/k230_docs/en/01_software/board/mpp/K230_VICAP_SENSOR_Parameter_Partition_Reference.md

     sensor_cfg_02.bin\
     padding.bin\
     ../../../../../../../sensor/dewarp/imx335-2592x1944.bin > sensor_cfg.bin

 ```

-##### 2.2.2.6 Punching into the parameter partition
+##### 2.2.2.6 Applying Parameter Partition

-After the binary file is made, you need to put the file in the parameter partition storage location, which is completed by the SDK compilation script, and does not require users to operate by themselves.
-You only need to make a file in k230_sdk/src/big/mpp/userapps/src/vicap/src/isp/sdk/t_frameworks/t_database_c/calibration_data/.
+After creating the binary file, it needs to be placed in the parameter partition storage location.
+This operation is completed by the SDK compilation script and does not require user intervention.
+You only need to create the file in k230_sdk/src/big/mpp/userapps/src/vicap/src/isp/sdk/t_frameworks/t_database_c/calibration_data/ for it to be automatically included during compilation.

-#### 2.2.3 Usage
+#### 2.2.3 Usage Method

-After completing the correct production process, it is used through the API provided by VICAP
+After completing the correct production process, use the API provided by VICAP.

-【Description】ViCap parses the mode of configuration parameters
+**Note**: VICAP configuration parameter parsing modes

-【Definition】
+**Definition**:

 ```c
 typedef enum {